alecmdunton/alecmdunton.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5th year graduate student in the Department of Applied Mathematics at the University of Colorado Boulder.
 I work with Dr. Alireza Doostan and am a member of the Uncertainty Quantification, Learning, and Estimation from Data (UQLED) Group.

+Prior to CU, I completed my undergraduate degree in mathematics at Harvey Mudd College in Claremont, California.
+I did my senior thesis with Dr. Andrew Bernoff, in which I used methods from algebraic topology to identify low-dimensional structures in dynamical systems.

 Research Interests
 ======